yutsang/yutsang.github.io/about.md

 ***Digital & Data Placement Intern***

 - Partnered with DBS(Singapore) to design price optimization system for institutional customers
-- Automated data collection flow and published to `Tableau` dashboards for Treasury and Markets Sales
+- Automated data collection flow and published to `Tableau` dashboards for financial spreading and analysis
-- Conducted financial spreading and analysis and maintained timely update database of deal lists
-- Initiated analysis on customers’ money flow to discover more currency mismatch opportunities
+- Initiated analysis on customers’ money flow to discover more currency mismatch opportunities by Power Bi `Force-directed Graph`

 ---